Healing Trauma

 - Oppression

-- Physical assault(s)
+- Physical abuse/assault(s)

 - Post-traumatic stress symptoms